SSC exams

 • Various magazines will have details on reasons on what and why of current topic or incidents.
 These topics will help to answer questions asked to check general knowledge and awareness of a candidate and what reviews one has for the topic.

-• Candidate should adhere to daily time table and make sure that the topic is completed or revised on that day
+• Candidate should adhere to the daily timetable and make sure that the topic is completed or revised on that day

-• Good command on English language, spoken and written along with grammar for good communication skill
+• Good command of the English language, spoken and written along with grammar for good communication skills

-• Quantitative aptitude is most asked questions in multiple choice questions.
+• Quantitative aptitude is the most asked question in multiple choice questions.

 • Data analysis and other mathematical topics should be thoroughly prepared.